Methamphetamine Addiction Treatment in Southampton, Hampshire

 We recognise that it can be difficult to take the first step towards recovery from a meth addiction.
 That’s why we aim to make this process as smooth as possible by offering a free, no obligation addiction assessment, allowing you to discuss your unique concerns with one of our specialists, in a confidential and non-judgemental environment.
 This initial assessment will begin to help you to identify the underlying causes for your addiction, and is the first step towards developing a personalised addiction treatment journey.

 We also offer a comprehensive, medically assisted withdrawal detoxification (detox) programme at Manor Clinic, as an important first step in your meth rehab programme.
 During detox, all traces of methamphetamine will be removed from your body in a carefully monitored environment and under the close supervision of trained specialists.
-We will also support you to manage the unpleasant withdrawal symptoms that you experience when you no longer have meth in your system.
+We will also help & support you to manage the unpleasant withdrawal symptoms that you experience when you no longer have meth in your system.

 - Round-the-clock clinical support from experienced medical professionals who will ensure that your safety is a top priority, and that you are as comfortable as possible